Ashwini1994/React/README.md

-# Parent directory containing all React projects.
+#Directory containing all React projects.